EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2021-11-18-linux-on-windows.md

 wslRegisterDistribution failed with error: 0x80370102
 ```

-What I did to fix this was enabling the CPU Virtualization in the BIOS, that lead us to conclude that what Windows does is creating a VM for executing Linux.
+What I did to fix this was enable the CPU Virtualization in the BIOS, which lead us to conclude that what Windows does is create a VM for executing Linux.

 That would be all for this time.